phoenixframework/phoenix_guides/B_adding_pages.md

 </div>
 ```

-Our messenger appears as "@messenger".
+Our messenger appears as `@messenger`.
 In this case, this is not a module attribute.
 It is special bit of metaprogrammed syntax which stands in for `Dict.get(assigns, :messenger)`.
 The result is much nicer on the eyes and much easier to work with in a template.

 We're done.
-If you point your browser here: http://localhost:4000/hello/Frank, you should see a page that looks like this:
+If you point your browser here: localhost:4000/hello/Frank, you should see a page that looks like this:

 ![Frank Greets Us from Phoenix](/images/hello-world-from-frank.png)